Caroline Anne (Nan) Rhodes Williams 1861 – 1937 &

 Bishop Lennox Williams, DD 1859 – 1958

 The war also brought devastation for the Williams family as it did for so many families of that generation.
-James, the eldest son, who had also attended Oxford University, was commissioned in the Canadian Army shortly after the war began.
+James, the eldest son, who had also attended Oxford University, was commissioned into the Canadian Army shortly after the war began.
 He served valiantly as an officer but was killed at the battle of the Somme in 1916.
 Lennox was devastated by the loss of his son and many said he was never the same after.
-Each summer Lennox would read the lesson about King David’s son, Absalom who was killed in battle and many of the congregation felt that Lennox was lamenting his own son’s death.
+Each summer Lennox would read the lesson about King David’s son, Absalom, who was killed in battle and many of the congregation felt that Lennox was lamenting his own son’s death.

-Lennox’s favourite book was “Alice in Wonderland”, from which he would often quote to his grand children.
-His grand children also had many fond memories of their time with Lennox in Tadoussac.
-Every morning at 8 am the entire family would meet outside the dining room for prayers with everyone on their knees.
+Lennox’s favourite book was Alice in Wonderland, which he would often quote to his grandchildren.
+His grandchildren also had many fond memories of their time with Lennox in Tadoussac.
+Every morning at eight am the entire family would meet outside the dining room for prayers with everyone on their knees.
 Meals were served on time and exemplary manners were expected (elbows off the table).
 Afternoons were spent smoking his pipe or perhaps on special occasions a cigar, under the trees on the edge of the bank at Brynhyfryd with his white (Samoyed) dog Kara.
-Evenings were spent playing card games like “Old Maid” or “Bridge” with his children and grand children.
+Evenings were spent playing card games like Old Maid or Bridge with his children and grandchildren.
 He remained a great athlete and enjoyed tennis and golf into his old age.
 Eventually, in his nineties, he was slowed a little and transitioned from the golf course to the putting green at the hotel for his activity.

 Lennox died in Tadoussac in his 100th year on the 8th of July, 1958.
 The Lychgate at the Protestant chapel in Tadoussac (roofed gateway at the entrance of the chapel) was donated by the congregation in his memory.